 Ever since our establishment in 1989 Eurosite has been providing guidance to its members, and the broader site managers' community, on how to prepare high quality management plans for their sites, considering all the relevant aspects and with the involvement of relevant stakeholders.
 As part of this work Eurosite has prepared several versions of Guidance on Management Planning, with the latest one dating back to 2005.

-In the beginning of 2018 Eurosite has established this Expert Group with the goal to produce an updated version of the Eurosite Management Planning Guidance.
+In the beginning of 2018 Eurosite has established this Expert Group with the goal to produce an updated version of the Eurosite Management Planning Guidance Toolkit, which provides information for site managers and others on a number of topics related to the elaboration of management plans.
 During the Annual General Meeting in Budapest, Hungary, in September 2018, the Members of Eurosite have agreed to maintain this Expert Group as a permanent Working Group within Eurosite.

 EUROSITE PEATLAND RESTORATION AND MANAGEMENT GROUP (PRMG) - THEMATIC TWINNING